TooJooGoo/IdeX/CONTRIBUTING.md

 	Steps
       1. Goto "Tools/IdeX/Options"
       2. Click button "Enable"
-	Issue
+	Current Behavior
-	  A window "Enable failed" pops up which shows the call stack.
+	  A window "Enable failed" turns up which shows the call stack.
-	Expection
+	Expected Behavior
 	  No window.
 Instad the server should be enabled.
 	Attachments
 	  File "callstack.txt".